MAIF/otoroshi/manual/next/docs/entities/global-config.md

 * `IP allowed list`: Only IP addresses that will be able to access Otoroshi exposed services
 * `IP blocklist`: IP addresses that will be refused to access Otoroshi exposed services
+* `IP blocklist matches the proxy chain`: Also refuse a request when a blocked address appears anywhere in the proxy chain of the client address header, not only when it is the resolved client address.
+Only while forwarded headers are trusted.
+The client writes part of that chain, so it never replaces the resolution through trusted proxies
 * `Endless HTTP Responses`: IP addresses for which each request will return around 128 Gb of 0s